Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Radisson Blu Sky Hotel

-Radisson Blu Sky Hotel is located in the city center of Tallinn.
-It boasts 280 contemporary style rooms ranging from standard rooms to presidential suites.
+Radisson Blu Sky Hotel is located in the city centre of Tallinn.
+It boasts 280 contemporary-style rooms ranging from standard rooms to presidential suites.

 When it comes to sustainable practices, Radisson believes in reducing the negative impact on the environment.
 They work to reduce the consumption of energy, water, and chemicals and have a robust waste management program in place.
 Radisson also ensures that its customers are able to easily participate in environmentally friendly activities of the hotel, such as taking part in the annual Earth Hour.
 Room rates start at $148 USD/night.